rear/rear-user-guide/docs/legal/contributing/index.md

 To make a pull request you will need a GitHub account.
 For help, see GitHub's documentation on forking and pull requests.

+On the Relax-and-Recover development page under the [contibuting section](http://relax-and-recover.org/development/) you find an example on how to make a fork of the [ReaR User Guide](https://github.com/rear/rear-user-guide) on GitHub.